Curved Walls: A Museum Display

 Museums communicate heritage through design

 Museums nowadays are exploring digital technologies to improve the visitor’s experience.
-The digital initiative begins with creating elements to provide visually rich content, it also includes creating an interactive experience for the visitor and also
+The digital initiative begins with creating elements to provide visually rich content.
+It also includes creating an interactive experience for the visitor.

-Museums are also looking forward to new ways to engage their visitors in educational and storytelling tools.
-Whether that’s designing an aluminium façade or using timber screens or even creating a curved wall.
+Museums are also looking forward to new ways to engage their visitors with educational and storytelling tools.
+Whether that’s designing an aluminium façade using timber screens or even creating a curved wall.

-The museum display caters to a large number of audiences so the construction and display of information has to be decided very carefully.
+The museum display caters to a large audience, so the construction and display of information have to be decided very carefully.

 Design that engages